coreymyster/Autumn-Hills-Country-Club/README.md

 # Autumn Hills Country Club
 This is the application for the fictional country club "Autumn Hills" designed by Corey Sokol as part of the Software Development Master's Program Capstone.
+The overall goal of this application is for users to create an account at the Autumn Hills Country Club.
+Once the account is created, users will then log into their account and then book a tee time in order to play a round of golf at the country club.

 As of writing this, the application is currently under development still, however it is publicly acccessible at the following links: